d-uzlov/k8s-homelab/k8s-core/docs/ansible/control-plane.md

 You need to manually upload them to nodes.
 If you ever forget to include `patches` as kubeadm arg, it will overwrite control plane manifests with default ones.

-For best stability control-plane nodes should not run any custom workloads.
+2. For best stability control-plane nodes should not run any custom workloads.
 But if control plane nodes are part of the cluster, they _can_ run them, theoretically.
 So they need to run infrastructure DaemonSet workloads, such as CNI and CSI plugins.
 It's unlikely a plugin will use too much memory or CPU.
 But you still pay for it.
-And democratic-csi, for example, it more resource-intensive than I would like.
+And some plugins, like democratic-csi, are more resource-intensive than I would like.
 Removing such infrastructure daemonsets from control plane nodes would require you to tweak their tolerations, which is not the work I'm looking forward to do,
 _and_ it would compromise them as proper cluster nodes!

-If you want to add auth config, you need to copy it manually.
+3. Do you want to add auth config, you need to copy it manually.
 Any other config?
 Copy it manually.

-For any non-standard deployment you need to understand inner workings anyway.
+4. For any non-standard deployment you need to understand inner workings that kubeadm is trying to hide from you.

-If you need to do some things manually, automated things are not so convenient, and it consumes more resources, why use kubeadm?
+---

+So, if your configuration is not following the very rigid standard it doesn't make much sense to use kubeadm, IMo.

 # inspiration